agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Supportive conditions/Job Satisfaction**

 - Need to kiss ass
-- Need to [face time](https://thetab.com/2015/12/21/face-time-how-investment-banking-interns-are-trying-to-impress-their-bosses-66037) in Investment Banking
+- Need to [face time](https://thetab.com/2015/12/21/face-time-how-investment-banking-interns-are-trying-to-impress-their-bosses-66037) in IB
 - long freaking hours 80-100hrs/week
 - No life what so ever but a shit load of money
 - Very mundane work